mike99mac/minimy-mike99mac/README.md

 ## Creating virtual environments
 Python virtual environments (venvs) are highly recommended for testing and to maintain the integrity of your development environment.

-A script to create a venv for the Raspberry Pis is here: (mksttvenv) It creates the venv ``stt_venv`` in your home directory.
+A script to create a venv for the Raspberry Pis is here: https://github.com/mike99mac/minimy-mike99mac/blob/main/mksttvenv It creates the venv ``stt_venv`` in your home directory.
 It must be enabled with:

 ```
 cd